Muhammad-Salman-Sheikh/Language/README.md

 ## Quirks
 - An empty program will display FizBuzz program and exits with an error.
 - A program containing any operator but no numbers will display `Hello World!` and exit with an error
-- A program consisting of any alphabets will output the 12 days of Chrismats and exit with an error
+- A program consisting of any alphabets will output The 12 Days of Christmas and exit with an error

 ---